sebaeze/helloworld-nestjs/README.md

-# helloworld-nestjs
+## Hello World with Nest.js

-Hello World using Nest.JS
+This repo is intented to be used as testing of CI/CD Pipelines